LeetLLM

 Hand-engineered systems tend to be brittle: they work well on the cases the engineer anticipated but fail on unexpected inputs.
 Learned representations, by contrast, generalize across the distribution of training data.
 A hand-designed NER system might recognize "New York" and "Paris" but miss "Bengaluru" because no engineer thought to add it.
 A learned system that has seen enough text will handle all of them.

-The Bitter Lesson identifies learning and search as the two methods that scale arbitrarily with compute.
+The Bitter Lesson points to learning and search as the two methods that scale arbitrarily with compute.
 Modern AI systems have split these into two distinct phases of computation, both of which follow the Bitter Lesson.

 During training, compute is spent on learning (optimizing weights via gradient descent).
 Throwing more FLOPs (Floating Point Operations) at a larger dataset with a larger model predictably reduces the loss.